rykr0/handkerchief/README.md

 12. Open terminal.
 ```
 cd frontend
-npm install (or yarn install)
+npm install
+# or, yarn install
 ```
 13. In Intellij, run (Spring Boot) services in this order:
     - eureka-server
     - config-server
     - api-gateway
     - user-service

-    - and then all other services in any order [link](https://i.ibb.co/jRhYMd9/24-microservices-run.png)
+    ... and then all other services in any order.
-    -

 14. Terminal once more.
 ```
 cd frontend